 - Anticoagulants/blood-thinners such as coumadin/warfarin, plavix, and lovenox

-Smoking can result in poor healing, bad scars, and death of grafts and flaps.
+Smoking can result in poor healing, bad scars, and loss of grafts and flaps.
+Patients are required to have a negative urine cotinine test one month prior to surgery.
 We recommend that you abstain from smoking after surgery while your body recovers.